AlexGvr/discord_sentiment_bot/README.md

 ### Info
 RuBert (https://huggingface.co/DeepPavlov/rubert-base-cased) was taken as a predictive model (predict three classes).
-Fine-tuned on RuSentiment dataset for sentiment analysis of Russian social media (https://github.com/strawberrypie/rusentiment) with ~80% accuracy on validation.
+Fine-tuned on RuSentiment dataset for sentiment analysis of Russian social media (https://github.com/strawberrypie/rusentiment) with ~80% accuracy on validation set.

 ---
 ### Setup: